lizmat/articles/5to6-dispatch.md

     say foo();
     # bar

-In Perl 6, by default a named subroutine is only visible within the lexical scope in which it is defined:
+In Perl 6, a named subroutine is only visible within the lexical scope in which it is defined:

     # Perl 6
     {